HridhayP/causalscope/README.md

 ## Notes
 This project was originally completed as part of a team effort.
-The original repository is private and forking was disabled at the organization level.
+The original repository is private.